Judge blocks plan to roll back DACA

 The ruling came in a challenge to the Department of Homeland Security brought by the University of California and others.

-Alsup said "plaintiffs have shown that they are likely to succeed on the merits of their claim that the rescission was arbitrary and capricious" and must be set aside under the federal Administrative Procedures Act.
+In his 49-page ruling, Alsup said "plaintiffs have shown that they are likely to succeed on the merits of their claim that the rescission was arbitrary and capricious" and must be set aside under the federal Administrative Procedures Act.

 The judge said a nationwide injunction was "appropriate" because "our country has a strong interest in the uniform application of immigration law and policy."